 She says she dragged me into the shower and ran the cold water full blast and threw me into bed but of course that could all be rumours I don’t know I wasn’t there.

 I got up early and made breakfast, feeling sprightly.
 And where were all the culprits?
 Nowhere to be seen.
 All indisposed, it was said.
 That’s what drinking too much will get you.
 We checked out that day and I was made to pay a bill a metre long with some complete stranger’s signature on all the slips.
 A signature that got less and less of something until it was just a short downward line with what looked like drool on it.
 I just paid.
 Rumours were going around and I didn’t want to cause a scene.
 I was there as merely a spouse-of, so I had to behave.

 On to Rio!
 To the Copacabana!
 I was sure there’d be some licenced premises there too.
 There were!
 Aitch turned thirty high up on the roof of our hotel, with her colleagues giving her a huge festive bash.
 We had a banner made to string above the bar ‘THIRTY!
 AND UNMARRIED!’ it said.

 We had a roaring party that had the hotel guests below us wanting us to hush and the favela okes on the hills above us wanting to join in!

 Angra dos Reis – cove – or inlet or creek – of kings

-caipirinha – wonderful cold drink; refreshing; then tiptoes around behind you and taps you on the shoulder
+caipirinha – wonderful cold drink; all alcohol with a splash of limes and lemoas; refreshing; then tiptoes around behind you and taps you on the shoulder

-favela – informal housing; shacks on the steep hill slopes
+favela – informal housing; closely-packed houses and shacks on the steep hill slopes

-Another pic pf an oropendola, this one by blogger Eduardo Libby.
+Another pic of an oropendola, this one by blogger Eduardo Libby.